Graves-Aedan/SUPERFirstPerson/README.md

 This is an open source project that aims to be robust and easy to use for beginners to the Unity Engine.

 I encourage contributions!
 I'm currently working a 9-5 and this particular project gets me pretty burnt out pretty quickly.
 Below is a to do list, feel free to cross one off for us!
+Contributors will be credited!
 TODO:
   1. Documentation file
   2. Better implementation of animations.
   3. 3rd person character model/animations
   4. Compatibility layers for Unity 2017 and 2018
   5. Better Implementation of the new Input system
-  6. Camera animations for vaulting (written in code)
+  6. Camera animations for vaulting (written in code alongside headbobing)
   7. Better Demo Scene
   8. Parkour: Mantle/Ledge navigation